-The goals and objectives established by the Village during the 2017 strategic planning update were revisited by the Board during its strategic planning session on January 10, 2020.
-At this time the updated plan has not been completed but, where practical, linkages between those goals found in each Department or Fund have been made.
+The goals and objectives of the Village were revisited by the Board during its strategic planning session on January 10, 2020.
+The updated plan was incorporated into the final budget document.
+Where practical and meaningful, linkages between those goals found in each Department or Fund have been made.